Kaechon internment camp: Description

-The camp was established around 1959 in central North Korea near Kae'chŏn county, South Pyongan Province.
+The camp was established around 1959 by Kim Il Sung in central North Korea near Kae'chŏn county, South Pyongan Province.
 It is situated along the middle reaches of the Taedong river, which forms the southern boundary of the camp, and includes the mountains north of the river, including Purok-san.
 Bukchang, a concentration camp (Kwan-li-so No.18) adjoins the southern banks of the Taedong River.
 The camp is about 155 km2 in area, with farms, mines, and factories threaded through the steep mountain valleys.
 The camp includes overcrowded barracks that house males, females, and older children separately, a headquarters with administrative buildings, and guard housing.
 Altogether around 15,000 are imprisoned in Kaechon internment camp.

+Administration and legal characterization

+United Nations investigators and independent researchers report that the kwan-li-so network, including Camp 14, is administered by the Ministry of State Security (formerly the State Security Department) and functions as a “total control zone” where inmates are held without possibility of release; crimes against humanity including extermination, enslavement, torture, and persecution were found to have been committed in these facilities.